jakobzhao/geog328/README.md

 **In-class presentation:** Each group will lead the presentation about an assigned topic at least once throughout this quarter.
 We will start assign the group presentation assignment in Week 4.
 Each group will present an pre-assigned web GIS related example or tutorial.
 If you prepare slides for the presentation, please send it to the instructor before class via email.

 **Think Pieces:** For week 5 and 7, there will be reading assignments.
 To evaluate your reflection upon each week's reading material, we set up a discussion board for the weeks.
 You need to submit your written response (think piece) to the assigned readings.
 Your think pieces should be at least 350 words and engage substantially with the reading materials, and connections to the lab assignments and lectures.
 Guiding questions or prompts will be included in each week's discussion section on canvas to help frame your thinking.
 After each think piece post is due, you will have one week to read your classmates' thinkpieces and then provide comments or thoughts on your classmates thoughts.
 You should submit at least two meaningful comments, with each of them being 100 words or more.
 Submit your think pieces on Canvas in the applicable week's discussion section (https://canvas.uw.edu/courses/1434645/discussion_topics).

+**Quizzes:** There will be three quizzes before Week 5.
+Each quiz is designed not only to test your comprehension of new material.
+Questions may include multiple choice questions, matching questions, fill-in-the-blank questions, and short answer questions.

+- You’ll have unlimited time.
+- You are welcome to use your notes, course material, and online resources, but you are asked to work alone (not in consultation with your classmates).
+- You will be given only one attempt at each quiz.
+- After completing the quiz, the first time, you'll see which questions you got right and wrong and get feedback on your answer selections.

 **Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and actively participate in critical discussions of those readings.
 You should have completed all of the weekly readings before our Friday lab sections as these sections will be devoted to critical discussion and engagement with the required readings.